tomas-fryza/vhdl-course/lab1-gates/README.md

 * [Challenges](#challenges)
 * [References](#references)

-### Learning objectives

-After completing this lab you will be able to:
+**After completing this lab, you will be able to:**

-* Understand basic structure of VHDL files
+* Understand the basic structure of VHDL files
 * Use Vivado development tool
+* Create simulation testenches

 <a name="preparation"></a>